KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 qdbus $dbusRef close
 ```

-Line 1 runs kdialog, with an initial label of Initialising, and a progress bar with
+Line 1 runs kdialog, with an initial label of "Initialising", and a progress bar with
 four elements.
 We capture the return value in a variable (which can be named just about
-anything - I chose dbusRef) for later use with the qdbus command.
+anything - I chose "dbusRef") for later use with the `qdbus` command.
 Line 2 sets the bar
-to one stage along, and line 3 changes the label to Thinking really hard.
+to one stage along, and line 3 changes the label to "Thinking really hard".
 Line 4 is
 just a delay (which would be when your script would perform the first part of the lengthy
 task in a real application).
 Line 5 then increases the progress bar, followed by another
 delay (representing more processing) in line 6.
 Line 7 changes the label, while lines 8
 through 11 further increase the progress bar over a few seconds.
 Line 12 closes the progress
 bar dialog - without this, it will remain displayed.
 If you'd prefer that the progress
-bar dialog closed as soon as the bar gets to 100%, you can use the setAutoClose true
+bar dialog closed as soon as the bar gets to 100%, you can pass the `setAutoClose true`
-argument to qdbus.
+argument to `qdbus`.
 If a task is taking a very long time, the user may decide that it
 is better cancelled. kdialog can assist with this too, as shown in the example below.

 {{< alert color="info" title="Note" >}}